maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

     nor any invalid subtrees for that matter.
 Is such exist error messages will be generated and they will mark those stars.
  6. Security check.
 If fails things stop here.
-Note that part of the security checks rules are based on options to the input and part to the the whole question.
+Note that part of the security check rules are based on options to the input and part to the the whole question.
  7. Simple feature checks, things that the input may require and that can be easily checked from the AST: